-We verify that ExtendSchedule terminates.
 As the algorithm only terminates when a new job is assigned, Theorem 4.1 follows from the lemma below together with Lemma 4.6 since then we can, as already explained, repeat the procedure until all jobs are assigned.
-We verify that the algorithm terminates.

-Lemma 4.9 Assuming there is always a potential move to choose, Procedure ExtendSchedule terminates.
+Lemma 4.9 Assuming there is always a potential move to choose, Algorithm 2 terminates.